DPDK/dpdk/doc/guides/contributing/patches.rst

 The maintainer should be confirmed by an ``ack`` from an existing tree maintainer.
 Disagreements on trees or maintainers can be brought to the Technical Board.

-The backup maintainer for the master tree should be selected from the existing sub-tree maintainers from the project.
+The backup maintainer for the main tree should be selected from the existing sub-tree maintainers of the project.
 The backup maintainer for a sub-tree should be selected from among the component maintainers within that sub-tree.